Robotic-Building-TU-Delft/FAIR-Roadmap-and-Guidelines/README.md

-# FAIR support and collaboration notes
+# DCC support for the Robotic Building lab at TU Delft
-This repo is mostly used to take notes on DCC support activities with the Robotic Building Lab.
+A simple documentation repository using tiddly wiki to capture the learnings, recommendations and proposals for the RB group to improve their software and data management workflows.